 You do NOT need to make an evaluation if:

-Remember to re-visit your PhD Plan (pdf) and make sure that it is updated.
+Remember to re-visit your PhD Plan (pdf file with scientific content) and make sure that it is updated.
 In case of changes, upload a new document.

 The evaluation should contain information regarding your progress on:

-Please also update specific details on courses, change of environment etc. directly in the PhD Planner system
+Please also update specific details on courses, change of environment, etc. directly in MyPhD.

-When the half-year evaluation is accomplished, you should click “Send to supervisor”.
-Please be aware that you do not get an email announcement of changes made by supervisor, Head of Programme etc. You need to enter the system and check.
+When the half-year evaluation is completed, you should click “Send to supervisor”.
+Please be aware that you do not get an email announcement of changes made by your supervisor, Head of Programme, etc. You need to enter the system and check.

 If you update in your PhD plan outside of the half-year evaluation rolls, the plan should only be saved and not sent for evaluation.